 Head Coach Michael Lopez takes the helm for the Hawks for the 2019-2020 season after three years as assistant coach under previous head coach, Rob Martinez.

 During his time at Howard College, Lopez worked primarily with the pitchers and served as the recruiting coordinator.
 While at Howard, he has had over 40 players sign with Division I schools, three players sign contracts with professional teams and three players selected as NJCAA All-Americans.

-Lopez comes to Howard College after a one year stint at a brand new NAIA program, Marymount California University (MCU).
-During his one year at MCU Lopez was named the associate head coach and helped with the day-to-day recruiting.
+Lopez originally came to Howard College after a one-year stint with a brand new NAIA program, Marymount California University (MCU).
+During his one year at MCU, Lopez was named the associate head coach and helped with the day-to-day recruiting.

-Prior to coaching at Marymount California University, Lopez was the volunteer assistant coach for two seasons at the University of Arizona under Andy Lopez.
+Prior to coaching at Marymount California University, Lopez was the volunteer assistant coach for two seasons at the University of Arizona under head coach Andy Lopez.
 Lopez assisted with the pitchers during practices and helped run the bullpen during games.
-Off the field, his job consisted off preparing scouting reports on opposing teams, directing Andy Lopez Baseball Camp, and assisting in recruiting.
+Off the field, his job consisted of preparing scouting reports on opposing teams, directing Andy Lopez Baseball Camp, and assisting with recruiting.

 Lopez’s collegiate career in baseball includes four years (2009-2012) at the University of Arizona.
 Lopez was named captain of the 2012 team which won the NCAA National Championship in Omaha, Nebraska.

 Lopez graduated from The University of Arizona in 2013 with a bachelor’s degree in family studies.